 Figuring Out What Milk to Switch Your Baby To

-It’s a good idea to talk with your baby’s doctor about this – some doctors recommend whole cow’s milk for 1-year-olds, others say 2% or whatever the rest of the family drinks is fine (mine actually said whole milk for one kid and 2% for the other, so who knows).
+Some doctors recommend whole cow’s milk for 1-year-olds, others say 2% or whatever the rest of the family drinks is fine.
+(Mine actually said whole milk for one kid and 2% for the other, so who knows.)

-It also might depend on your individual baby’s circumstances; for example, a doctor might be more likely to recommend whole milk for a baby on the lower end of the weight curve or an alternative milk for a baby who doesn’t tolerate lactose well.
+This also might depend on your individual baby’s circumstances; for example, a doctor might be more likely to recommend whole milk for a baby on the lower end of the weight curve.

-If your baby has dairy allergies or doesn’t tolerate it well, there are alternative milks that you can feed your baby instead of cow’s milk:
+If your baby has dairy allergies or doesn’t tolerate it well, your doctor may suggest avoiding cow’s milk.

 - Soy Milk – Soy milk has about the same amount of protein as cow’s milk, and has some iron, but does not have sufficient calcium for babies.
 Some people have concerns about isoflavones in soy products and what is does to our reproductive systems, though the true effects are still being debated.